tobischulz/vue-laravel-spa/README.md

 ## Testing

-PHPunit is ready setup to test the API side of this boilerplate.
+PHPunit is ready setup to test the API side.
 Tested are all Sanctum and Fortify features cause there are heavily based on there original tests.
 Thats a good starting point to add tests for your next project.
 To run the tests you can call phpunit like this:

 ```bash
 php artisan test